What is a Sales Funnel? (5 Sales Funnel Stages + Examples)

 The best way to go about building a sales funnel for your business is to break things up into stages.

 And the first step is to clearly define your customer avatar.
-Identify your ideal customer and build a highly detailed profile explaining who they are, as well as their hopes, dreams, and fears.
+Who are they, and what are their hopes, dreams, and fears?
 And most importantly, what needs do they have that your business will address?

-Only after you understand your customers can you effectively plan out the stages of your sales funnel and develop content that’s relevant to them at each stage.
+Only after you understand your customers can you develop content that’s relevant to them at each stage.

-This way, when they read your content they’ll feel like you’re speaking directly to them and that you understand their needs and concerns.
+This way, when they read your content they’ll feel like you truly understand their needs and concerns.

 That’s the single most powerful thing you can do to win them over at every stage of your sales funnel.

-As you develop your sales funnel, you might find yourself struggling to define your customer avatar and develop your proven products.
-If that’s the case, download our free customer persona template to gain clarity on who your ideal customer is and how to target them with your sales funnel.
+As you develop your sales funnel, you might find yourself struggling to define your customer avatar.
+In that case, download our free customer persona template to gain clarity on your ideal customer.